-These financial statements cover the Quay Global Real Estate Fund ("the Fund") as an individual entity.
+This financial report covers the Quay Global Real Estate Fund ("the Fund") as an individual entity.
 The Fund was constituted on 16 June 2014.
 The Fund commenced operations on 30 July 2014 as an unregistered scheme and was only available to wholesale investors via an information memorandum.
-The Fund became a registered managed investment scheme on 27 January 2016.
+The Fund became a registered managed investment scheme on 27 January 2016 under the Corporations Act 2001.
+The Fund may be terminated in accordance with the provisions of the Fund's Constitution.
+The Fund is domiciled in Australia.